melchor629/node-flac-bindings/readme.md

 ## How to compile

+In case you need to compile or want to, ensure to install the optional peer dependencies!
+These are optional because they are not required in general terms as the pre-compiled code is enought for most cases.

 To compile the bindings you need [Cmake](https://www.cmake.org) installed in your system and accessible from the terminal, and the C and C++ compilers as well.
 On Windows, the compilers can be installed easily with `npm install --global --production windows-build-tools`.
 Don't forget `git`.
 It is mandatory!

 There are some options to use when compiling.
 The build tries to use an already installed compatible dev package of `libflac` (`apt install libflac-dev`, `pacman -S flac`, `apk add flac-dev`, `brew install flac`...), but with `FLAC_BINDINGS_USE_FLAC_SOURCES` will force to download the sources and compile everything from there.